-This section of our walk allowed us to join our previous walk down the Loire (in 2006), with the pilgrim’s Way of Vézelay, which we intended to follow as far as its meeting with the Way of Le Puy at Condom.
-We had already walked from Vézelay to Cosne-sur-Loire (albeit by a circuitous route via Avallon, Vermenton, Chablis, Auxerre and Clamecy), and had no wish to start again from Vézelay.
-We only had a month to spend on the track.
+This section of our walk allowed us to link our previous walk down the Loire (in 2006), with the pilgrim’s Way of Vézelay, which we intended to follow as far as its meeting with the Way of Le Puy at Condom.
+We had already walked from Vézelay to Cosne-sur-Loire (admittedly by a circuitous route via Avallon, Vermenton, Chablis, Auxerre and Clamecy), and had no wish to start again from Vézelay.
+We only had a month to spend in France.

-Most of these three days were spent close to the river, on towpaths, levee banks and minor roads.
+Most of these three days were spent near the river, on towpaths, levee banks and minor roads.
 The weather was sunny and promising, but unfortunately the promise was not to be fulfilled in later days.

 Getting to Cosne-sur-Loire

-We got the train from Paris, from the Gare de Bercy (which specialises in Burgundian destinations), having taken the precaution of buying our tickets well in advance from the SNCF website, for a much-reduced price (€14 each compared to the full fare of €27.40).
+We got the train from the Gare de Bercy in Paris (which specialises in Burgundian destinations), having taken the precaution of buying our tickets well in advance from the SNCF website, for a much-reduced price (€14 each compared to the full fare of €27.40).

 The camping ground was over the bridge on an island, and as soon as we had set up our little tent, we went back and sampled a glass of the famous rosé from Sancerre.